What is the NYC bed bugs landlord responsibility?

 If a tenant returns the unit in a condition similar to when it was delivered and the landlord refuses to refund the monthly security deposit, the tenant has the right to sue the landlord for unsafe living conditions.

-See also Can a landlord charge for nail holes?
+See also Can I sue a landlord for wrongful eviction?

 In addition, by law, landlords in NYC must keep their apartments free of bed bugs and take steps to eliminate them within a certain period to avoid penalties.